LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-10-note-basic-concepts.md

 ###3.1.2 Threads and coroutines

-_thread control block_ register state such as current value of the stack pointer
+_thread control block_: stores register states such as current value of the stack pointer